-(dress for foraging success: over-ankle hiking boots (no city boots), moisture-proof apparel, hats, sunblock-- and a wool sweater never goes astray).
+(Dress for foraging success: over-ankle hiking boots, moisture-proof apparel, hats, sunblock-- and a wool sweater never goes astray).

-Walking & Picking: Walk out onto hills and pick whatever edibles we find – under the watchful eye of your community host.
+Walk out onto the hills surrounding the Inn, picking whatever edibles we find – under the watchful eye of your Community Host.
 Meander through bogs and marshes, picking wild berries that grow thickly and quietly from the ground- at least 20 different varieties grace our island.

 The morning turns into a tasty outport "boil-up" featuring salt fish, lassy bread, blackberry cake, jam tart, strong tea and a song or two around a wood fire.

 After dinner, take a stroll for some homemade ice cream at Growlers.
-The local women make some of the most innovative ice creams anywhere using the islands rich supplies of berries.
+The local entrepreneurs make some of the most innovative ice creams anywhere, using the islands rich supplies of berries.